kisaragi-hiu/minaduki/README.md

 I also merged Org-roam-bibtex ([5236917](https://github.com/org-roam/org-roam-bibtex/commit/5236917e1d8a4f88daadacc690248854f53facb4)) into this repository.

-I'll eventually merge the functionalities of md-roam into this repository as well.
+Markdown support was added largely by adapting md-roam logic into extraction functions.